42b. The Historic Market Town of Settle

 Scenes from North Yorkshire, Yorkshire Dales National Park

-THE TOWN - Streets and Buildings
+The TOWN of SETTLE - Streets and Buildings

 Settle is a busy friendly market town of mainly grey limestone buildings.
 The shops and facilities serve the surrounding villages and farms.